leggedrobotics/physical_terrain_parameter_learning/BaseWVN/README.md

 - `image_buffer.pt`: only store all the camera image tensors of the main nodes

-- `train_data.pt`: only store the training data pairs, which are the same for an online training
+- `train_data.pt`: only store the training data pairs, which are the same for online training

 - `train_nodes.pt`:store all main nodes with all information